so0k/go-s3-logsink/Readme.md

     K8S-Logging.Exclude On
 ```

-Configure the output filter to pass tag as `FLUET-TAG` Header for go-s3-logsink HTTP Webserver
+Configure the output filter to pass tag as `FLUENT-TAG` Header for go-s3-logsink HTTP Webserver

 ```
 [OUTPUT]